mandeep170/projectjellyfish/README.md

 ##Installing the Cookbooks

-1.Log in to the appropriate VM as the root user
+1) Log in to the appropriate VM as the root user

 ```Bash
 ssh root@<ip-address> -i server-cert-key.pem
 ```

-2.Update VM and install telnet, wget, and unzip and dependencies
+2) Update VM and install telnet, wget, and unzip and dependencies
 ```Bash
 [root@server ~]# yum update –y<br>
 [root@server ~]# yum install -y vim telnet unzip wget git
 ```

-3.Follow the specific instructions within the cookbook repo:
+3) Follow the specific instructions within the cookbook repo:
  - [Marketplace Cookbook] (https://github.com/booz-allen-hamilton/chef-marketplace)
  - [Cloud Engine Cookbook] (https://github.com/booz-allen-hamilton/chef-servicemix)
  - [Cloud Gateway Cookbook] (https://github.com/booz-allen-hamilton/chef-manageiq)

 ##Configuring the Marketplace
-1. Configure Communications
+1) Configure Communications
  - Navigate to Store>Broker Order Communications
  - Enter *http://CLOUD_ENGINE_IP:8183/orders/create/* in "Transmit URL"
  - Enter the ServiceMix Username and Password
  - Note the Receive-Api Key required to configure the Cloud Engine

-2. Add/Maintain a Catalog of Items
+2) Add/Maintain a Catalog of Items
 Create Application and Add
  - Navigate to Store>Products>Add a Product
  - Choose the type of item you are adding to the catalog